samplesn08/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-Semantic HTML is a set of tags that allow developers to better organize and keep track of elements on their page.
+Semantic HTML is a set of tags that allow developers to better organize and keep track of the elements on their page, and also later be able to easily call them when editing in CSS.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 The Block display will make the element block-level, meaning that it will take up an entire block of space on the page.
 Nothing can be sat next to it.
-Whereas the Inline property allows elements to sit next to each other in the same line, without pushing other elements around it.
+Whereas the Inline property allows elements to sit next to each other in the same line, without pushing other elements around it further down the page.

 3. What are the 4 areas of the box model?